gabrielaalevi/DarkCalc/README.md

 - `nsteps` (integer): number of evaluation steps for the numerical solver.

-- `outputFile` (string): name for the output file, along with the file type identifier suffix.
-By default, the file is saved in the root directory `DarkCalc`.
+- `outputFile` (string):name for the output file, along with the file type identifier suffix.
+By default, the file is saved in the `outputFolder` directory.

 - `extendedOutput` (True/False): if True, DarkCalc saves the contribution from each collision term, for each interaction, in addition to the solution of the Boltzmann equations.